ingo/ingo.github.io/_recipes/irish_apple_cake_with_custard_sauce.md

 time: 1 hour
 title: Irish Apple Cake with Custard Sauce
 ---

+Topped with a crunchy streusel, it's moist and toothsome but not too sweet.
+Served with silky vanilla bean custard sauce, it embodies the comforting spirit of traditional Irish baking.
 This traditional Irish dessert is a part of the St. Patrick's Day celebration.
 The cake is dense and heavy, almost bread-like, filled with apples that hold their shape very well when baked.
 The cake is excellent on its own, but the custard sauce poured warm over the top turns it into a decadent dessert.

 ### Ingredients